kaiachain/kaia-docs/docs/misc/faq-chain-transition.md

 To support the transition from Klaytn to Kaia, RPC node providers will need to upgrade their binary to the Kaia version once it is released.
 No immediate action is required before the upgrade.

-## Will the Network ID change? <a id="will-the-network-id-change-"></a>

-No, the Klaytn Network ID will remain the same.
-The original URL will be active for three months to ensure a smooth transition.

 ## Is Kaia a new chain with a different chain ID, or an upgrade based on the Klaytn chain? <a id="is-kaia-a-new-chain-with-a-different-chain-id-or-an-upgrade-based-on-the-klaytn-chain-"></a>

 Kaia is a hard fork of the Klaytn chain, and the chain ID remains unchanged.
 The previous testnet "Baobab" has been renamed to "Kairos," while the mainnet "Cypress" is now referred to as "Mainnet" or "Kaia Mainnet."
+The original URLs related to Klaytn such as docs, website, public endpoints, and package download links will remain for three months to ensure a smooth transition.

 ## Is KAIA a rebrand from KLAY or a completely new token? <a id="is-kaia-a-rebrand-from-klay-or-a-completely-new-token-"></a>